DanicaPriest/PetAwesomizer/README.md

 I've now added a button that reports content as inappropriate and adds it to a database of reported content.
 The reported fact will then never show up again.

+this requires a MYSQL schema called 'petawesomizer' with two tables 'tempfacts' and 'reportedcnfacts' each table had an id column and a 'joke' column.